 Not all leave in conditioners will work the same, as some work better for specific hair types.
 This list has leave ins for various hair needs, (like fine curls, coarse curls, low porosity curls, high porosity curls, etc.).
 Take a look through to find the one that matches your child’s hair needs.

-(I’m currently loving the last one on this list!)
+(I’m currently loving the last two on this list!)

 Leave in conditioners are lightweight making it perfect for all curl types.
 They’re made to stay in the hair to provide long lasting protection and moisture.